deb2025/Rule-Engine-Application/README.md

 ## Features

 - Create rules using a simple syntax.
+(Example input is given below)
 - ```Example Rule to create -
   "((age > 30 AND department = 'Sales') OR (age < 25 AND department = 'Marketing')) AND (salary > 50000 OR experience > 5)"
   ```
 - Combine multiple rules into one.
+(Example input is given below)
 - ```Example of rule to combine with above -
   [
     "((age > 30 AND department = 'Sales'))",
     "((age < 25 AND department = 'Marketing'))"
   ]
   ```
 - Evaluate rules against user-defined data.
+(Example input is given below)
 - ```Example of the JSON input data to validate the rules created {
     "ast": {